Spain national baseball team

-The Spain national baseball team is the national team of Spain.
+The Spain national baseball team (Selección Española de Béisbol) is the national team of Spain.
 It is governed by the Royal Spanish Baseball and Softball Federation.
-It is a member nation of the Confédération Européenne de Baseball, or Confederation of European Baseball.
+It is a member nation of the WBSC Europe.

 History

 The Spanish national team won the European Baseball Championship in 1955.
 In 1992, it took part in the Olympic Games, held in Barcelona.

 In 2013, they qualified for the first time for the World Baseball Classic.
 They lost all three games against Puerto Rico, the Dominican Republic, and Venezuela.

 Spain competed in the 2019 European Baseball Championship, coming in third to win a bronze medal.
 Among the players who competed for it were Engel Beltré, Rhiner Cruz, Ricardo Hernández, Fernando Martínez, Leslie Nacar, Antonio Noguera, and Blake Ochoa.
 With this achievement, Spain qualified again for the final qualification stage of the 2020 Summer Olympics, but it failed to qualify by finishing fourth.

 In 2023, Spain became European champions again at the European Championship, 68 years after their first title.